 *** Min-2 night stay, any day arrival ***

-Quietly nestled on the Welsh borders, this secluded 25-acre site is a magical wonderland of wildflower meadows, ancient woodland, hidden valleys and pure, uninterrupted tranquillity.
-Here is a place where you can truly escape the laborious routine of modern-day life.
-Wander through this idyllic wilderness at your own gentle pace, leaving behind the stresses and strains of the outside world and immerse yourself in this beautiful natural haven.
+Quietly nestled in the Welsh borders, this secluded 25-acre site is a magical wonderland of wildflower meadows, ancient woodland, hidden valleys and pure, uninterrupted tranquillity.

-Featured in the Times and The Telegraph as one of Britain's top luxury glamp sites this eco-friendly, family-run site is an experience for the senses.
+Featured in the Times as one of Britain's 'Best places to glamp or camp', this eco-friendly, family-run site is an experience for the senses.
 Listen to the gentle chatter of birds singing in the trees and the soothing flow of the brook trickling across the rocky riverbed.
-This is relaxation in its purest form.

-The site contains 2 secluded yurts Eilian and Seren, and a spectacular Treetop Cabin, all quietly nuzzled between the ancient trees.
-The glamping accommodation is privately positioned, with only a limited number of guests sprinkled amongst the wilderness.
-The facilities are simple but perfectly adequate - you'll have everything you need for a self-catering escape beneath the stars.
+The site contains 2 secluded yurts Eilian and Seren, and the spectacular Treetop Cabin, all quietly nuzzled between the ancient trees, while the Redwood Valley site can also be booked as a whole.
+This glamping accommodation is privately positioned, with only a limited number of guests sprinkled amongst the wilderness.

 On-site, guests can also participate in a variety of courses, including Green Woodworking, Birdwatching and Ring-Making.
 Further details of the courses can be found below.
 If you would like to book a course, please call to discuss your options, or liaise with the owner after your booking is confirmed.